TITLE 13 INSURANCE

 B. Divisible grievance.
 If a grievance contains clearly divisible administrative and adverse determination issues, then the health care insurer shall initiate separate complaints for each issue with an explanation of the health care insurer’s actions contained in one acknowledgment letter.

 C. Assistance to grievants.
-In those instances, where a grievant requests or expresses interest in pursuing a grievance, the health care insurer shall assist the grievant to complete all the forms required to pursue internal review and shall advise grievant that the MHCB is available for assistance.
+In those instances, where a grievant requests or expresses interest in pursuing a grievance, the health care insurer shall assist the grievant to complete all the forms required to pursue internal review and shall advise the grievant that the MHCB is also available for assistance with appropriate forms and deadlines.

 D. Retaliatory action prohibited.
 No person shall be subject to retaliatory action by the health care insurer for any reason related to a grievance.